McGready had the world by the short-and-curlies.

 Sometimes, usually early on a tranquil Sunday morning, he liked to drive around to look at his real estate holdings, the way a kid might assemble his collection of marbles, just to admire them and enjoy owning them.
 He liked to roll down a window and light up an Arturo Fuente.
 He didn’t really care for cigars, but the thought of almost literally burning money gave him a distinct tingle in his private parts.

-On this particular Sunday he was driving a little too fast, as usual, while still keeping an eye out for dogs, cats, or kids jumping out from between parked cars.
-He didn’t want any dents in his new Jag.
+On this particular Sunday he was driving a little too fast, as usual, while still keeping half an eye out for dogs, cats, or kids jumping out from between parked cars.
+Not because he cared about dogs or cats or kids, but because he didn’t want any dents in his knew Jag.
 He thought he saw some movement out of the corner of his eye, slowed down a little, just in case.
 But it was nothing.

-As he passed that particular spot, what prove to be a football-sized chunk of concrete smashed into his passenger side door.
+As he passed that spot, what proved to be a football-sized chunk of concrete smashed into his passenger side door.

 McGready slammed on the brakes with a squeal that caught the attention of some folks coming out of the coffee shop on the corner.
 He rammed the gear shift into reverse and burned up a week’s worth of rubber going back to the place the chunk had come from, then leaped out to confront the culprit.